bjbci/README-Generator/README.md

 *[email](#email)

 ## Why
-had to
+This is a homework assignment teaching us how to implement node.js into projects
 ## What For
-readme generation
+this app will take user inputs and produce a readme file
 ## What does it solve
-many
+This app prompts the user to provide complete information needed in a readme file
 ## What did I learn
-node.js
+a lot about node.js, also this was the first time using screencastify
 ## How is it different
 i made it
 ## how do you use it
-use it in the terminal
+you use node.js
 ## How do you install it
-run in termina;l
+you run it in the console
 ## License
 ![license](https://img.shields.io/badge/License-MIT-yellow.svg) (https://opensource.org/licenses/MIT)
 Mit